Waltham High School: 2024 – 25 principal transition

 Principal Darrell Braggs emailed families on December 23, 2024 announcing his June 2025 departure.
 A committee named three finalists—Donavan Tracey Jr., Courtney Gosselin, Mike Sabin—on March 27, 2025, but on April 3, 2025 Superintendent Dr. Marisa Mendonsa restarted the search, saying "we had not yet found the right fit."
-The district will announce an interim model if no permanent principal is hired by July 1, 2025.
+John Barnes was hired as a principal-in-residence on July 20, 2025.